vhladiienko/awesome-game-production/readme.md

 - [Taming the Chaos: Lessons in Project Management](https://www.youtube.com/watch?v=M0uuDsjy4b0&t=null)
 - [Up Sh\*t Creek: Pro Tips for Managing the Unmanageable Project](https://www.youtube.com/watch?v=dNlEZZlmIcw&t=null)
 - [User Story Mapping: Developing a Shared Understanding](https://www.youtube.com/watch?v=UDHW525sCOo&t=null)
-- [Anatomy of Modern Game Design Documents](https://youtu.be/vU302sLgMyM) ([slides](https://www.slideshare.net/RalfCAdam/anatomy-of-a-modern-game-design-document-ralf-adam-vera-frisch-4ckyiv)) - Your game will start with a GDD and the production process will stem from the design documentation regardless of the production pipeline.
-Making sure you're having right documentation at the right time can help you avoid overhead during development big time.
+- [Anatomy of Modern Game Design Documents](https://youtu.be/vU302sLgMyM) - Your game will start with a GDD and the production process will stem from the design documentation regardless of the production pipeline.
+Making sure you're having right documentation at the right time can help you avoid overhead during development big time (slides are [here](https://www.slideshare.net/RalfCAdam/anatomy-of-a-modern-game-design-document-ralf-adam-vera-frisch-4ckyiv)).

 ## 🔧 Tools and templates